 Working on projects can be challenging in numerous ways.
 For a developer, many aspects can be unknown and tricky to deal with in the beginning.
 Challenges occur in all phases of software development, such as in technology, domain, and operational tasks.
 Communication in a foreign language or with clients in different time zones has its trials as well.
-When two of our teams started working on cashless payment solutions, they encountered challenges that do not necessarily occur often.
+When two of our HTEC teams started working on cashless payment solutions, they encountered challenges that do not necessarily occur often.
 Our colleagues decided to tell an inside story about what they faced and learned from it.

-The TSU project was one of the rare occasions our teams were able to influence the selection of hardware.
-There was a tricky situation when we received the printers without any USB porta, so we needed to adjust on the go and do additional work to make the integration possible.
+The TSU project was one of the rare occasions our HTEC teams were able to influence the selection of hardware.
+There was a tricky situation when we received the printers without any USB port, so we needed to adjust on the go and do additional work to make the integration possible.

 Coding was an integral part of the project, of course, but the most interesting part is the integration of all the hardware (touch screen + computer = all-in-one machine, printers, card readers, Payplaza PIN terminals, modem, antenna, etc.).

 One time, there was an issue with the card readers.
 When we received the specification, we realized it was not in accordance with the actual devices.
 Communication with the manufacturer’s support did not get us far.
 Finally, the manufacturer sent amplifiers to improve the performance.
-At the end, everything was connected and set in boxes, amplifiers arrived on Friday and buses were scheduled to start on Sunday.
+In the end, everything was connected and set in boxes, amplifiers arrived on Friday, and buses were scheduled to start on Sunday.
 All hands on deck from Telexis were available to complete the project in time.